diegolirio/kotlin-spring-boot/poc-jpa-versus-d2dbc/README.md

 - `Spring Data R2DBC`: R2DBC is the acronym which means Reactive Relational Database Connectivity, the name says everything, reactive programming to Realtional DB, i.e. **non-blocking manner**.
 Suitable for reactive programming and high-performance scenarios.

-## 11 Milion registers on Database
+## 11 Million registers on Database

 #### JPA